vbit27/recipe-app/README.md

   <h3 align="center">Kill Your Hunger</h3>

   <p align="center">
-    An App to help you find your next meal in three easy steps.
+    An App to help you decide for your next meal in three easy steps.
 All you need is one main ingredient that you have available.
     <br />
     <a href="https://github.com/vbit27/recipe-app"><strong>Explore the docs »</strong></a>
     <br />